With contributions from Farhan Rafi, Lorena Peña and Lorenzo Trevisan

 The Riskline Ebola Outbreak Map provides a single consolidated view of outbreak developments, travel restrictions and health screening measures worldwide.

-As of 10 June, 20 countries and territories had implemented stricter travel measures in response to the Ebola outbreak, including entry bans, quarantine requirements, visa issuance suspension, border closures and wider transport disruptions.
+The DRC, Uganda and France are the only countries to have reported cases so far.
+France’s single case was imported from the DRC.
+As of 26 June, 25 countries and territories had implemented stricter travel measures in response to the Ebola outbreak, including entry bans, quarantine requirements, visa issuance suspension, border closures and wider transport disruptions.
 These measures continue to affect both direct travel and transit routes across Africa, the Middle East, Europe and the Americas.

 We have also been tracking Ebola-related health screening measures at entry points worldwide.
 Common measures typically include thermal screening and health declaration forms.